-I was a guest of Hop On Hop Off Dubai provided me with a complimentary bus ticket during my trip to Dubai.
+Hop On Hop Off Dubai provided me with a complimentary bus ticket during my trip to Dubai to explore all that it had to offer in a short time.
 All opinions stated in this article are my own.

 My first trip to Dubai was completely unintentional.